BUTCHER GUIDE: HOW TO TIE A BUTCHER KNOT

 There are photos for each step of the knot and yes, I used a gin bottle not a piece of meat........

 1. With the piece of meat parallel to you bring the butcher string under the meat.
-I would advise that the ball of string is in a plastic container on the floor- keeping it away from the meat keeps the ball clean and dry.
+I would advise that the ball of string is in a plastic container on the floor- keeping it away from the meat keeps the ball clean and dry.2.
+Bring the end of the string back towards you over the top and keep it on the left hand side of the bottom string.

 3. Bring the end of the string under the bottom string.